IAS-Uni-Siegen/poster_template/README.md

 1. If you use Unix, use `make` to build your project.

-1. You can also use following command to manually build your project - `latexmk -pdflatex='pdflatex -interaction nonstopmode' -pdf {your_poster.tex}`
+1. You can also use following command to manually build your project :
+  `latexmk -pdflatex='pdflatex -interaction nonstopmode' -pdf your_poster.tex`

 ## Makefile Info